Economy of Chile: Economic policies

 According to the CIA World Factbook, Chile's "sound economic policies", maintained consistently since the 1980s, "have contributed to steady economic growth in Chile and have more than halved poverty rates."
 The 1973–90 military government sold many state-owned companies, and the three democratic governments since 1990 have implemented export promotion policies and continued privatization, though at a slower pace.
-The government's role in the economy is mostly limited to regulation, although the state continues to operate copper giant CODELCO and a few other enterprises (there is one state-run bank).
+The government's role in the economy is mostly limited to regulation, although the state continues to operate copper giant Codelco and a few other enterprises such as BancoEstado.

 Under the compulsory private pension system, most formal sector employees pay 10% of their salaries into privately managed funds.

 As of 2006, Chile invested 0.6% of its annual GDP in research and development (R&D).
 Even then, two-thirds of that was government spending.
 Beyond its general economic and political stability, the government has also encouraged the use of Chile as an "investment platform" for multinational corporations planning to operate in the region.
 Chile's approach to foreign direct investment is codified in the country's Foreign Investment Law, which gives foreign investors the same treatment as Chileans.
 Registration is reported to be simple and transparent, and foreign investors are guaranteed access to the official foreign exchange market to repatriate their profits and capital.

-Faced with the financial crisis of 2007–2008, the government announced a $4 billion economic stimulus plan to spur employment and growth, and despite the global financial crisis, aimed for an expansion of between 2 percent and 3 percent of GDP for 2009.
+Faced with the 2008 financial crisis, the government announced a $4 billion economic stimulus plan to spur employment and growth, and despite the 2008 financial crisis, aimed for an expansion of between 2% and 3% of GDP for 2009.
 Nonetheless, economic analysts disagreed with government estimates and predicted economic growth at a median of 1.5 percent.
 According to the CIA World FactBook, the GDP contracted an estimated −1.7% in 2009.

 The Chilean Government has formed a Council on Innovation and Competition, which is tasked with identifying new sectors and industries to promote.
 It is hoped that this, combined with some tax reforms to encourage domestic and foreign investment in research and development, will bring in additional FDI to new parts of the economy.

 According to The Heritage Foundation's Index of Economic Freedom in 2012, Chile has the strongest private property rights in Latin America, scoring 90 on a scale of 100.

-Chile's AA- S&P credit rating is the highest in Latin America, while Fitch Ratings places the country one step below, in A+.
+Chile's AA− S&P credit rating is the highest in Latin America, while Fitch Ratings places the country one step below, in A+.

 There are three main ways for Chilean firms to raise funds abroad: bank loans, issuance of bonds, and the selling of stocks on U.S. markets through American Depository Receipts (ADRs).
 Nearly all of the funds raised through these means go to finance domestic Chilean investment.
 In 2006, the Government of Chile ran a surplus of $11.3 billion, equal to almost 8% of GDP.
 The Government of Chile continues to pay down its foreign debt, with public debt only 3.9% of GDP at the end of 2006.